 The answer depends on how you plan to use your van.

 If you intend to take shorter trips, use your van in certain times of year, or want a solid base you can build on, a base package often meets your needs well.
-It gives you the systems you will rely on day to day without extra cost you don’t need.
+It gives you the systems you will rely on day to day without the extra cost you don’t need.

 If you plan long-term travel, tough weather, or want better power and ease from the start, a premium package makes sense.
 The added systems can increase comfort and cut upgrade costs later.